 Before you begin, in order to get the most out of this information – the following assumptions must be met:

-If not, make sure you circle back and get your keyword research done.
+If not, get started on your keyword research right now:

 If so – awesome!
 Here we go.